HarishBadiger/Healthcare_dataset-Analysis/README.md

 # Pandas
-Analysed the healthcare_dataset and answered some metrics and drawn insights
+Analysed the healthcare_dataset and answered some metrics and drawn insights.
+Refer .ipynb file for code

 ![Have attached some images](healthcare_1.png)
 ![Have attached some images](healthcare_6.png)
 ![Have attached some images](healthcare_9.png)